roeger/icaps25.github.io/content/organization/paper_classification_system.md

     planners or other types of tools, etc.
   - These submissions will be required to provide a digital copy of or suitably configured access to the tool.
 Guidelines for these submission will be published soon.
-  - There is no requirement of anonymizing the artifact, as we consider the authors of the paper and the (possibly) different and many contributors to a tool as two separate entities, where the latter are given credit in different and appropriate ways consistent with the laws and customs that apply.
+  - There is no requirement of anonymizing the artifact, so these submissions are de-facto **single-blind**.
+Still, we expect that the manuscripts submitted for review are anonymized as other type of papers.

 ## Topic Tags